thanspan/markdown-cv/index.md

 ## Currently

-Studing to get my first degree in computer science
+Studing to get my first degree in computer science.

 ### Specialized in

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)

 ### Research interests